University of Southampton: Malaysia Campus

 The university opened its first international campus in Iskandar Puteri, Malaysia, as the University of Southampton Malaysia in October 2012.
 Located in the state of Johor near the southwestern tip of Malaysia, the campus is located within EduCity in Iskandar Puteri - a new city comprising universities and institutes of higher education, academia-industry action and R&D centres, as well as student accommodation, shared sports and recreational facilities.

 The campus operates courses in engineering, it offers an Engineering foundation year programme and MEng programmes in Aeronautics and Astronautics, Mechanical Engineering and Electrical and Electronic Engineering.
 All programmes have been approved by the Malaysian Qualifications Agency (MQA) and the Board of Engineers Malaysia (BEM).

 The split campus degree programmes take place in Malaysia for the first two years, with the final two years at Southampton.
 In 2016, the Malaysia Campus' first group of students graduated, along with the first PhD graduate.

 As part of its expansion plans, the University of Southampton Malaysia has moved into its new 150,000sq ft estate in Eco Botanic City, Iskandar Puteri.
 The new campus is equipped with open learning spaces, lecture halls, an Aerospace Lab, a Design Studio, Business Experimental Labs, and a 12-terminal Bloomberg Suite.
 From the initial offerings of four Engineering programmes, UoSM has now grown to offer 20 programmes in the fields of Engineering, Business and Computer Science fields.

-Currently, among all the British universities with a campus in Malaysia, UoSM is the only one that is ranked in the world’s top 100 universities and the top UK university in Malaysia.
+Currently, among all the British universities with a campus in Malaysia, UoSM is the second highest ranking UK university in Malaysia based on the recent QS world ranking 2027.